Filip-Djakovic/stm32-temp-sensor-rust-can/README.md

 # stm32-temp-sensor-rust-can
 STM32 Temperature Reader with RUST and CAN Communication

+In this project, the implementation includes reading the temperature from the internal temperature sensor of the STM32 microcontroller.
+The temperature is sent via a CAN message to the Raspberry Pi for processing.
+Based on the temperature, the Raspberry Pi sends a signal CAN message to the microcontroller to determine whether to turn the LED on or off

 ## Running a program on STM32
 To execute our code on the STM32 microcontroller, we need the OpenOCD tool and the GDB debugger.
 We will run the following commands